MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 **Integration of Azure and Azure Stack provides a scalable cross-cloud solution**

 A flexible and robust multi-cloud service provides data security, back up and redundancy, consistent and rapid availability, scalable storage and distribution, and geo-compliant routing.
-This manually triggered process ensures reliable and efficient load switching between hosted web apps, ensuring immediate availability of crucial data.
+This manually triggered process ensures reliable and efficient load switching between hosted web apps and immediate availability of crucial data.

 ## Next steps
 - To learn more about Azure Cloud Patterns, see [Cloud Design Patterns](https://docs.microsoft.com/azure/architecture/patterns).